Untold Innovation: A few minutes with David Willbrand

 This year at Untold Content, we’re focusing on stories of Untold Innovation.
 As a firm committed to innovation storytelling from thought leaders across organizations and sectors, we have embarked on a journey to uncover stories of innovative thinking that are galvanizing change and growth in four main industries: tech, medical, science and human impact.
 This first quarter, we’re focused on the tech sector.
 We asked you to nominate thought leaders in your field who are driving innovation, and we are amazed at the response!
 Here is our third feature story of untold innovation.

 If you’re immersed in the #StartupCincy scene, then you probably know David Willbrand.
 If you follow our city’s startup conversations on LinkedIn, then you definitely know David Willbrand.
 David is one of those business superheroes who is not only capable of doing his own complex work, but also documenting that work in pithy, awe-inspiring content that everyone on the outskirts can follow with great anticipation.
-Top that off with his commitment to teaching university law classes at Michigan State University and the University of Cincinnati, and you’ve got one massively important player to the current and future state of Midwest innovation.
+Top that off with his commitment to teaching university law classes at the University of Michigan and the University of Cincinnati, and you’ve got one massively important player to the current and future state of Midwest innovation.

 But David wouldn’t brag about himself in this way.
 His activity on LinkedIn is humble, eye-opening and inquiring.
 He takes us along as he teaches Mergers and Acquisitions at MSU, highlighting the key takeaways of the day’s graduate lectures and conversations so that we hear about the complications and opportunities of major market movements.
 He shows us images of himself sitting, seething on a sidewalk on a Friday late afternoon re-working through a deal that was supposed to be nailed down the day before.
 His content reveals the vigilance and thick skin demanded of the VC and startup world.